KBNLresearch/pdfquad/README.md

 ### Comprehensive output file (XML)

 Pdfquad generates one or more comprehensive output files in XML format.
 For each PDF, these contain all extracted properties, as well a the Schematron report and the assessment status.
+[Here's an example file](./examples/pq_batchtest_001.xml).

 Since these files can get really large, Pdfquad splits the results across multiple output files, using the following naming convention:

 - pq_mybatch_001.xml
 - pq_mybatch_002.xml